IRCAD/sight/libs/core/data/README.md

 # sight::data

-This is one of the most important library in _Sight_.
-It defines data object that are going to be used in services.
+This is one of the most important libraries in _Sight_.
+It defines data objects that are going to be used in services.

 _Sight_ relies on many third part libraries, and as such, it needs common data structures to communicate between them.
 Basic data are provided, such as scalar values, string, geometric entities, as well as medical data used in computer